-Centers are expected to include an acknowledgment of the support of the National Endowment for the Humanities in all its publications that result from or pertain to the use of the grant funds.
+- (a) to include an acknowledgment of the support of the National Endowment for the Humanities in all its publications that result from or pertain to the use of the grant funds.
 This requirement includes materials prepared by the center to advertise the availability of fellowships at the center, materials that describe the procedures for the selection of fellows, announcements of fellows selected, and reports on the substantive work accomplished by NEH fellows.
-Persons supported in whole or in part by NEH funds must be so identified, even when other sources of funding are involved.
-In addition, centers are expected to insure, unless advised otherwise, that all scholarly articles, books, and other publications resulting from work conducted at the center by NEH fellows contain an acknowledgment of NEH support.
+Persons supported in whole or in part by NEH funds must be so identified, even when other sources of funding are involved; - (b) to insure, unless advised otherwise, that all scholarly articles, books, and other publications resulting from work conducted at the center by NEH fellows contain an acknowledgment of NEH support; - (c) to list in its annual reports to NEH all books, articles, and monographs appearing during the year being reported that were prepared at the center by NEH fellows supported under the current grant or previous grants; and - (d) to provide NEH's Division of Research Programs with one copy of all such books, articles, and monographs.